 Diagnosis of toxocariasis is based on clinical, epidemiologic, and serologic findings.

-Enzyme immunoassay (EIA) for Toxocara antigens is recommended to confirm the diagnosis.
-However, serum antibody titers may be low or undetectable in patients with OLM.
+For visceral larva migrans (VLM), enzyme immunoassay (EIA) for antibodies against Toxocara is recommended to confirm the diagnosis.
 Isoagglutinins may be elevated, but the finding is nonspecific.
 CT or MRI can show multiple, ill-defined, 1.0- to 1.5-cm oval lesions scattered in the liver or poorly defined subpleural nodules in the chest.

 Biopsies of the liver or other affected organs may show eosinophilic granulomatous reactions, but larvae are difficult to find in tissue sections and biopsies are low yield.
 Stool examinations are worthless.

-Asymptomatic patients and patients with mild symptoms do not require anthelmintic therapy because infection is usually self-limited.
+Asymptomatic patients and patients with mild visceral larva migrans (VLM) symptoms do not require anthelmintic therapy because infection is usually self-limited.

-For patients with moderate to severe symptoms, albendazole 400 mg po bid for 5 days or mebendazole 100 to 200 mg po bid for 5 days is used, but the optimal duration of therapy has not been determined.
+For patients with moderate to severe symptoms, albendazole 400 mg orally twice a day for 5 days or mebendazole 100 to 200 mg orally twice a day for 5 days is used, but the optimal duration of therapy has not been determined.

 The Toxocara canis life cycle normally involves dogs; humans are infected only accidentally, when they ingest eggs in soil contaminated by stool from infected animals or ingest undercooked infected transfer hosts (eg, rabbits).